 Maruf Azimov, Model

-Anisha’s words are a powerful reminder that breast cancer affects the lives of both men and women worldwide all year round – not just in October.
+I’d be remiss words if I didn’t acknowledge that breast cancer affects the lives of both men and women worldwide all year round – not just in October.
 Yes, it is rare, but men can get breast cancer, contrary to popular belief.
 And while it is most common in older men, it can occur at any age – just ask Maruf.
 The model, brand ambassador, and winner of the Mr. Dubai 2019 title was only 24 when he was diagnosed.
 Today, he’s vocal not only about erasing the stigma around a man battling ‘a woman’s disease’, but also the importance of regular health check-ups.
 “There are people who can’t even grasp the concept of male breast cancer,” he says.
 “Yes, there were times I felt shy or ashamed, but it is on the rise – not just breast cancer, but cancer in general.
 That’s why my message is to just go for a check-up if something feels different in your body, whether you’re a man or a woman.
 Don’t waste time feeling ashamed in front of anyone because you deserve to be healthy.
 Check-ups are easy and affordable.
 The alternative isn’t.”

 Maruf is quick to admit that men are a lot less likely to seek professional help for things like depression and anxiety.
 He says that while his doctor did recommend speaking to a therapist, he chose to carry the burden all alone for four years.
 His reason?
 Family.
 “I was the only one in my family who was working at the time, and I just couldn’t bring myself to tell anyone – not my wife, not my parents.
 Besides, they’ve already given me everything and I didn’t want to see them suffer,” he explains.
 With Maruf deciding to tackle the illness on his own, a friend recommended that he move from his hometown of Tashkent, Uzbekistan, to Dubai.
 “What’s worse is that an issue with my heart put my lump removal surgery on hold.
 Of course, I felt scared, but I worked on being happy for the sake of my family,” he says.
 With the encouragement of his doctor, Maruf channelled all his efforts towards his mindset, focusing on his health by way of staying positive.
 “I would repeat the words, ‘You are not sick’ to myself.
 I started enjoying my life – this is crucial if you want to improve your mental health.”